Maximize Diabetes Care Outcomes With Remote Patient Monitoring

 The Current State of Diabetes and Healthcare

-Diabetes is the 7th leading cause of death in the United States and the 4th most common cause of physician visits.
+Diabetes is the eighth leading cause of death in the United States and the 4th most common cause of physician visits.
 The estimated annual cost of diagnosed diabetes in the United States is $327 billion.
-And that number rose from $245 billion in 2012 and is projected to increase if current practices don’t evolve.
+That number is up from $245 billion in 2012 and is projected to increase.

 The largest medical expenditures associated with diabetes are: